Start Life With Your New Nanny

 Hear about any ideas from the nanny.

-Observe how your nanny interacts with your child, give them opportunity to take over, how they react when your baby wakes up, how they interact with them during different activities, how present they are, are they alert, how they play with your baby.
+Observe how your nanny interacts with your child, give them opportunity to take over, how they react when your baby or toddler wakes up, how they interact with them during different activities, how present they are, are they alert, how they play with them.

 VIEWS ON CHILD DEVELOPMENT

-Communicate your views on child development, soothing when your baby cries, screen time guidelines, sharing photos with you, food diet and how to communicate to you about any updates.
+Communicate your views on child development, soothing when your baby or toddler cries, screen time guidelines, sharing photos with you, food diet and how to communicate to you about any updates.

 Do a tour of the house and show the neighbourhood, where the nearest park is, what activities are close by.